 The text should be kept close to the corresponding graphic, for the learner to be able to connect.
 Also, make sure that the feedback appears on the same page as the assessment question.
 Learners should not be directed to a new window for feedback.

 All redundant information need to be eliminated.
 If text and narration is together, make sure that the narration does not simply read out the text on the screen.
 What’s the point, right?
 If content can be explained with an infographic, then avoid text.
 Too much information conveying the same thing causes a cognitive overload for the learners.
 It also creates boredom for the learners.

 Including irrelevant graphics, background, or music do not have any value to the learner.
 Include something only if it will help in the learning process.
 Otherwise, it just adds to the cognitive load.
 Learners may not want to utilize their bandwidth downloading data that has no value.

-At Designing Digitally, Inc., our experts can create mobile learning solutions that enhance performance.
+At Designing Digitally, Inc., our experts can create mlearning solutions that enhance performance.
 Our solutions are media-rich and are optimized for the latest mobile devices.

-Get in touch and avail the services of our mobile learning experts.
+Get in touch and avail the services of our mlearning experts.

 By Designing Digitally, Inc.